nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 SUCCESS: Executed 3 tests in 57.858s
 ```

 That completes the basic test plan for this second step in the pipeline.
-On to the third and last!
+On to the third and last module-level test!

 ### Takeaway